bgoodr/bgoodrs-CMake-Examples/README.markdown

 ---------------

-The top-level `optional_targets/CMakeLists.txt` file is the one that explicitly guides CMake into the CMakeList.txt files, and as a result, sets up all of the targets, via the use of the `add_subdirectories` commands therein.
-If you don't add the subdirectories with a call to `add_subdirectories`, they won't be built.
+The top-level `optional_targets/CMakeLists.txt` file is the one that explicitly guides CMake into the CMakeList.txt files of the subdirectories, and as a result, sets up all of the targets, via the use of the `add_subdirectories` commands in those subdirectories If you don't add the subdirectories with a call to `add_subdirectories`, they won't be built.

 <!-- I thought the following was true on CMake 2.8.1 on Windows -->
 <!-- but I am not convinced it is, so comment it out for now and remove it later if it is not true: -->